Judge’s ‘textualist’ ruling on airline mask mandate sparks backlash - NewsBreak

 “The context of (the PHSA provision) indicates that ‘sanitation’ and ‘other measures’ refer to measures that clean something, not ones that keep something clean,” Mizelle wrote.
 “Wearing a mask cleans nothing.
 At most, it traps virus droplets.
 But it neither ‘sanitizes’ the person wearing the mask nor ‘sanitizes’ the conveyance.”

-This central conclusion in Mizelle’s decision drew a wide array of critics.
+This central conclusion in Mizelle’s decision drew a wide array of critics.‘Discriminatory:’ Major central Ohio employers condemn, ignore HB 616

 “She looks at sanitation and says it has these two meanings.
 She then goes through an elaborate set of arguments why she thinks the first meaning is the better one.
 But then she says it’s unambiguous, and therefore the agency isn’t entitled to deference,” he said.
 “But I’ve got to say, I was not at all persuaded that she had eliminated the ambiguity.”